peiwal11/tcpcopy_implement/README.md

 ## 2. Can traffic copying still be performed after containerizing tcpcopy and intercept?
 What are the considerations?

+Yes and No.

+When running each server in separate containers on different servers, the functionality remains intact.
+However, when the online server is on one server, and both the target and assistant servers are on another server but in different containers, there are issues.
+Setting them with new static IPs and placing them on the same bridge network while mapping out the ports to communicate with the online server results in unexpected behavior:

+- On the target server, packets captured indicate that it can no longer establish a standard three-way handshake with the client.
+- On the assistant server, the sequence numbers do not start from 1, which differs from previous observations when these servers were separated.
-Yes, tcpcopy and intercept can still perform traffic copying after being containerized.
-However, there are several important considerations to ensure correct functionality.
+Overall, tcpcopy and intercept can still perform traffic copying after being containerized, but several important considerations must be addressed to ensure correct functionality.
 #### Set Net Mode to Host:
 - Reason: If the network mode is not set to host, there could be issues with IP mapping, preventing tcpcopy and intercept from correctly capturing and handling traffic.